submission instructions

 y ' = 1/x , y(1) = 0

-and putting your names and date at the top first.
-Be sure to
+and put your names and date at the top first and save it by renaming it with

 maple3.mw (due the week